TiagoMagalhaes1232507/Testando-projeto/docs/sprint02/api/users.md

 ### Description

     Used to logout the account.

 ### Headers

 Authentication:
         accessToken: JWTToken;
-        refreshToken: RefreshToken

 ### Body